 Replenishment – Whilst it’s recommended that you carry some snacks and water on sections yourself, we’ll both provide and transport suitable foodstuffs and water/energy drinks and will have them waiting for you at the end of each section throughout the day.

 Transport – If the worst happens and you can’t continue, through injury or fatigue – we’ll take care of getting you back to where you need to be.
 We’ll also carry any spare clothing/footwear or anything else (within reason!) that you may want at some point during the day.
 Anything that you feel you may need over the course of the challenge, we'll transport it for you in our vehicle.
-As the trail starts in Bangor, and finishes in Bethesda, those who have left their vehicle at the start, will be transported back to Bangor at the end of Day 2, via Minibus.
-You'll just have to take care of getting yourself to there for the start of Day 1, and home at the end of Day 2.
+As the trail starts in Bangor, and finishes in Bethesda, those who have left their vehicle at the start, can be transported back to Bangor at the end of Day 2.
+You'll just have to take care of getting yourself to the start points for each daqy.

 We will be averaging around 4mph moving pace – a brisk walking pace for most, with rest stops at each CP, so the emphasis is on keeping going, not speed!
 Think of walking briskly the climbs, jogging the flat sections and running the descents and you’ll end up with this average pace, or thereabouts.
 The pace will be dictated by the Run Leaders.